 Coffee & Compliance Events

-We are hosting a live Zoom series, Coffee & Compliance at 10am each morning of the event week covering a range of interesting topics with our engaging partner offices.
+We are hosting a live Zoom series, Coffee & Compliance at 10am each morning of the event week with a bonus afternoon event at 3pm on Tuesday, covering a range of interesting topics with our engaging partner offices.
 Pour yourself a cup of java and listen in as University leaders discuss crucial compliance topics including public disclosure, FERPA, data privacy, security, and campus safety and accessibility.

 Records Management Self-Assessment